-An Archdeacon is a senior clergyman whose duty it is to supervise his brother clergy, and to administer part of a diocese, hence his territorial designation.
-As well as his pastoral duties he is in charge of the fabric of parish churches and their contents.
+An archdeacon is a senior clergyman, appointed by the bishop, whose duty it is to supervise his fellow clergy and to administer part of a diocese, hence his/her territorial designation.
+As well as pastoral duties, archdeacons are in charge of the fabric of parish churches and their contents.

 How to Address an Archdeacon

 The recommended (social) style of address is as follows:

 |Beginning of letter||Dear Archdeacon (or Dear Mr Archdeacon)|

 |Envelope||The Venerable The Archdeacon of Exeter|